monarc-project/stats-service/docs/architecture.rst

 The stats collection (from the FO to the stats node) can be triggered with a `cron job <installation.html#integration-with-monarc-and-collect-of-the-stats>`__.

-The Stats Service instance instance is not exposed on the Web, this is not the finality of this internal component.
+The Stats Service instance is not exposed on the Web, this is not the finality of this internal component.
 The Front Office servers will simply contact the API of the Stats Service inside the environment.

 However, if you want to expose this internal component, this can be done by setting ``X-Forwarded-Prefix`` in a VirtualHost (on the back office server).
 For example: